Dongli99/FoobarChellenges/readme.md

 # Previous Story

-When finishing Google Analytics Certificate, the author accidently opened a hidden world and traped by the geeks.
+When finishing Google Analytics Certificate, the author bonusly opened a [hidden world](https://foobar.withgoogle.com/) and traped by the geeks.
 There are lots of interesting challenges to solve before I was rescued.

 # Challenges